fermelone/react-ld-exercise/README.md

 5. Open your web browser and visit `http://localhost:3000` to view and interact with my submission.
 6. If you want to see the targeting flag in action, load the page sending a US region queryParam (`http://localhost:3000/?region=US`)

+> [!NOTE]
+> Don't forget to enable the flags you just created from the LaunchDarkly platform to see the changes reflected on the running site.

 ## Additional Resources

 During the exercise, I referenced the [React Web SDK Reference](https://docs.launchdarkly.com/sdk/client-side/react/react-web) for additional guidance and information.